Diets for Cavalier King Charles Spaniels

 Disadvantages to home-prepared foods include the risk of not offering well-balanced meals with proper supplements.
-They also can be time-consuming to prepare, and the ingredients can be more expensive than commercially-prepared foods.
+That is why it is important that any home made diets be reviewed by nutrition specialists, such as well-qualified holistic veterinarians.
+Home-prepared foods also can be time-consuming to prepare, and the ingredients can be more expensive than commercially-prepared foods.

 If you are a cavalier owner who may be interested in feeding your dog home-prepared meals, whether cooked or raw foods, we strongly recommend that you begin by researching recipes in books on the subject, such as: